top of page

 Estimated Total

-10 to 30 Canadian athletes across other Division I championship sports
+10 to 30 Canadian athletes are participating across other Division I championship sports.

 Total Canadians in NCAA Division I Championships (2026)